XPRNetwork/ProtonSwift/README.md

+# Proton Swift Wallet SDK ( BETA v0.5.0 )

+Important: This library is currently under heavy development.
+Please be aware that all functionality is subject to change at anytime.

 ## Description

 Proton is a drop in library to handle all things ProtonChain.
 This includes but is not limited to accout management and storage, signing and pushing transctions, etc.